lucieleblanc/cs3930-hw/hw1/README.md

 Depending on your text editor and environment preferences, either connect your Pi to a monitor, or [ssh into it](https://learn.adafruit.com/adafruits-raspberry-pi-lesson-6-using-ssh/enabling-ssh) to do local development.
+You may also want to install `git`, if it's not there already.

 ### Processing/monitor setup